Heidar-An/GameOfLife/README.md

 # GameOfLife
-Conway's Game Of Life in Pygame
+My implmentation of Conway's Game Of Life in Pygame